hphelion/documentation/UseCases/TasksforAdmins/commercial.dashboard.admin.md

 You can use the dashboards to manage instances created by other users.
 You can lock, pause, suspend a particular instance and you can also migrate an instance to a different host system. with minimal downtime (live migrate).

-For more information, see [Managing Instances with HP Helion OpenStack Community](/helion/commercial/dashboard/instances/).
+For more information, see [Managing Instances](/helion/commercial/dashboard/instances/).
 -->